 The blue mussel (Mytilus edulis) is a marine mussel that only survives in salt water.
-Just like the dreissenid mussel the blue mussel has byssal which allows them to attach onto solids surfaces including boats.
+Just like the zebra and quagga mussels and the golden mussel, the blue mussel has byssal threads which allow them to attach onto solids surfaces including boats.
 Watercraft traveling from saltwater to freshwater could transport blue mussels into freshwater.
-Dead marine mussels have been mistaken for dreissenid mussels due to the small size of juvenile blue mussels (< 5cm).
-The blue mussel can be identified by the following characteristics (see Figure 4):
+Dead marine mussels have been mistaken for invasive mussels due to the small size of juvenile blue mussels (< 5cm).
+Blue mussels do not survive in freshwater but it is still important to practice Clean, Drain (pull the plug), Dry when moving your boat from salt water to freshwater.

+The blue mussel can be identified by the following characteristics (see Figure 6):

 - Outside shell is glossy bluish or bluish black, sometimes pale brown.

-- Inside is generally violet in color.
+- Inside shell is generally violet in color.

 - Pear-shaped and ventrally flattened shell.

-- Typically full size is 5-10cm, but can range from 2cm to 20cm.
+- Typically, full size is 5-10 cm but can range from 2 to 20 cm.

-- Presence of byssal threads
+- Presence of byssal threads.